An adaptive strategy for sequential designs of multilevel computer experiments: The special case of a uniform tensor grid: optimal numbers of runs

 \end{thm}

-Before showing the detail of proof, the auxiliary lemma is presented so that the Power function is into the function of the fill distance, which is a quantity depending only on the design $X_{l,N_{l}}$.
-Given the experimental region $\mathbb{D}$, the fill distance of a design $\mathbf{X}$ is defined as $ h_{\mathrm{X}} \coloneqq \sup _{x \in \Omega} \min _{x_{j} \in \mathrm{X}}\left\|x-x_{j}\right\| .$ Clearly, the fill distance quantifies the space-filling property \citep{santner2003design} of a design.
+Since the evaluations of the each increment $\delta_{l}(x)$ are assumed to be the realizations of the mutually independent $\eta_{l}(x) \sim \text{GP}(0,K_{l}(x,x^{\prime}))$, we can apply the Theorem \ref{scattered_conv}, which deals with a GP sample path itself, to our case.
+Before showing the detail of proof, the auxiliary lemma is presented so that the Power function is converted into the function of the fill distance, which is a quantity depending only on the design $X_{l,N_{l}}$.
+Given the input domain $\mathbb{D}$, the fill distance of a design $\mathbf{X}$ is defined as $ h_{\mathrm{X}} \coloneqq \sup _{x \in \mathbb{D}} \min _{x_{j} \in \mathrm{X}}\left\|x-x_{j}\right\| .$ Clearly, the fill distance quantifies the space-filling property \citep{santner2003design} of a design.
 A design having the minimum fill distance among all possible designs with the same number of points is known as a minimax distance design \citep{johnson1990minimax}.
-Thanks to the following Lemma, the unknown parameter $\lambda_{l}$ in the kernel is incorporated into the constant $\tilde{c}_{l}, h_{l,0}$.
+Thanks to the following Lemma, which is introduced in \citep{wang2020prediction}, the unknown hyperparameter $\lambda_{l}$ in the kernel is incorporated into the constant $\tilde{c}_{l}, \tilde{h}_{l,0}$.